chris-clement/Makers-Goals/Week_3.md

 ## Daily Goals

-### Monday 29th December
+### Monday 29th November

-- Review our pair partners weekend challenge
+- Review our pair partners weekend challenge :white_check_mark:

-- Start the new weekly challenge: Intro to the web
+- Start the new weekly challenge: Intro to the web :white_check_mark:

+Change of topic this week.
+Looking at building web apps using HTML.

+### Tuesday 30th November

+- Attend HTTP Process Modelling workshop

+- Progress with intro to the web.

 - Read up on ease of change principle

+- Attend meditation